KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

 * want ready-to-use Python/PHP/Java scripts to be able to process the KB highlights in other (external) products & services
 * want to publish the metadata of the highlights as 5* Linked Open Data

-... then in most cases you came home from a rude awakening.
+... then the KB websites can't help you.
 But thanks to a recent project to Wikify our highlights, these kinds of functionalities - and many more - have now become available.

 ## New audiences for our highlights
 If you are a *regular consumer* and want to simply *discover, view or read* KB's collection highlights, the 'read/view-only' functionalities offered on KB's native websites are probably good enough for you.
 In many cases you won't be bothered by the types of limitations mentioned above.